NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

   - NeKoRoSHELL is not just an identity, it is a framework.
 This repo gives you at most 2 pre-installed out-of-the-box layouts/styling for waybar, hyprlock, and SwayNC.
 The best part?
 You can make your own!
   - Credits to [iyiolacak](https://github.com/iyiolacak/iyiolacak-swaync-config?tab=readme-ov-file), [justinmdickey](https://github.com/justinmdickey/publicdots/blob/main/.config/hypr/hyprlock.conf), and [mkhmtolzhas](https://github.com/mkhmtolzhas/mkhmtdots) for their amazing theming.
   - Switch to Dark and Light Mode
-  - Select Waybar, Rofi, Hyprlock, and SwayNC Skins - Check [SKINS](SKINS.md)
+  - Select skins for Waybar, Rofi, Hyprlock, and SwayNC - Check [SKINS](SKINS.md)
   - **Wallpaper Handling**
     - Supports both online (yes, online.) and offline image (via `swww`) and video (via `mpvpaper`) formats.
-      - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.
+      - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU/RAM and GPU space.
       - Paste image or video links with valid file extensions in the rofi prompt and the download will automatically be processed, saved, and set as your new wallpaper.
     - Border colors and UI elements have dynamic color schemes.
 <br>